jbirddog/blue/README.md

 ## TODOs

+1. Rename entry
+1. Add ! flavors
+   1. Use in Blue opcodes
 1. See about re-arranging >r order in op_compile_begin to simplify it and op_compile_end
 1. Add more ops to make defining a custom op less verbose/brittle
    1. opN[ ]op